Synonym(s)

 DiagnosisThis section has been translated automatically.

-Depending on the suspected photoallergen (photocotactic allergen or systemically applied substance) a photopatch test or systemic photoprovocation must be carried out.
+Depending on the suspected photoallergen (photocotactic allergen or systemically applied substance), a photopatch test or systemic photoprovocation may be performed.

 Complication(s)This section has been translated automatically.